I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_config_descriptor.md

 Enables access to the Device Descriptor after the partial initialization phase of the boot sequence.

-`bDescriptorIDN`

-Specifies the Configuration Descriptor Type Identifier.
-This descriptor will have a value of <b>UFS_DESC_CONFIGURATION_IDN</b>.
+`bInitPowerMode`

+Specifies the power mode after device initialization or hardware reset.

 `bHighPriorityLUN`

 <b>bHighPriorityLUN</b> configures the high priority logical unit.

+`bSecureRemovalType`

+Configures the secure removal type.

 `bInitActiveICCLevel`

 Configures the ICC level in Active mode after device initialization or hardware reset.

-`bInitPowerMode`

-Specifies the power mode after device initialization or hardware reset.

-`bLength`
+`wPeriodicRTCUpdate`

-Specifies the size, in bytes, of this descriptor.
+Specifies the frequency and method of real-time clock updates.

-`bSecureRemovalType`

-Configures the secure removal type.

-`Reserved1`

-Reserved for future use.

 `Reserved2`